Blog

 Optimizing Processes: Four Fields Mapping

-What Is the Tool?
-Four-Fields Process Map Originated in Japan, the Four-Fields Map is a graphical technique most commonly applied to cross-functional processes .
-Unlike more traditional project planni
+Four-Fields Process Map Originated in Japan, the Four-Fields Map is a graphical technique most commonly applied to cross-functional processes.

 Managing Project Cadence: Deliverable Hit Rate Chart

-What Is the Tool?
-Deliverable Hit Rate Chart The Deliverable Hit Rate tool monitors the progress of completed tasks against a target over time.
-Best applied to complex programs with a large number of
+The Deliverable Hit Rate tool manages project cadence by monitoring the progress of completed tasks against a target over time.

 Are Product Roadmaps Now a Waste of Time?